lintang-b-s/tenflix-microservices/README.md

 2. Movie-Query-service: This microservices reads movie data from mongodb.
 The movies data is obtained from Kafka, where the Kafka event message is sent by debezium, and the movie data from the movie-command-service database.
 When a user wants to see a movie, the user sends a request to this microservice, then this microservice checks whether the user has a subscription by sending a GRPC request to the subscription service.
 If the user has a subscription, the video movie data is sent to the user

 3. Media-service: This microservice receives video data from Kafka, where video data is sent by movie-command-service when the admin adds and uploads movie videos.
+Then this service uploads the video to Cloudinary in Adaptive Bitrate Streaming HLS format (https://cloudinary.com/documentation/adaptive_bitrate_streaming).
+HLS is a streaming protocol that is often used on video streaming services such as Netflix, YouTube, Amazon Prime (https://bytebytego.com/courses/system-design-interview/design-youtube).

 4. Notification-service: This microservices sends notifications to certain users every time the admin adds a new movie in the movie-command-service.